triangledirt/obj/README.md

 synchronize lets you (schedule—group—and otherwise organize) objects into sets of various types

-it can be used to
+it can be used to synchronize

-- synchronize tasks that share resources
+- tasks that share resources
-- group people into personality types
+- people into personality groups

 read more about [synchronize](SYNC.md)